mislav/poignant-guide/_posts/1900-01-04-floating-little-leaves.md

 {% endhighlight %}

 Script starts by pulling in our word list.
-Like `gets` and `print`, the `require` method is a kernel method, you can use it anywhere.
+Like `gets` and `print`, the `require_relative` method is a kernel method, you can use it anywhere.
 I give it the string `'wordlist'` and it will look for a file named `wordlist.rb`.

 After that, there are two sections.
 I am marking these sections with comments,